 Hoods are one of our favorite things, especially on softshells.
 If you're strolling about in the hills and it starts to snow, you are going to need something on your head to keep you from getting soaked.
 If you don't have a hood on your softshell, you're going to need some other layer to cover your head be it an insulated jacket, rain jacket, or helmet.

 Hoodless softshells are less versatile but still work well in many instances.
-If you are carrying a rain jacket (which will have a hood) to put on over your softshell, you might be perfectly comfortable without a hood.
-The Mountain Hardwear Fairing Jacket is a fantastic hoodless option.
-For cross-country skiing, we rarely put on our hood and instead prefer a balaclava.
-Finally, if you're cruising around town, we think that hoodless models are more stylish.
+If you are carrying a rain jacket (which will have a hood) to put on over your softshell, you might be entirely comfortable without a hood.
+The Arcteryx Gamma MX is a fantastic hoodless option.
+For cross-country skiing, we rarely put on our hood and instead prefer a toque or balaclava.
+Finally, if you're only cruising around town, we think that hoodless models are more stylish.

-Pocket design is also important.
-For climbing and backpacking, cross-over chest pockets are best (see the Rab Vapour-Rise Lite Alpine) since they won't get in the way of your harness or hip belt.
-Meanwhile, hand warmer pockets are best for around town and general use (See the Marmot Gravity).
+Pocket design is also essential.
+For climbing and backpacking, Napolean style chest pockets are best, like the Rab Torque, since they won't get in the way of your harness or hip belt.
+Meanwhile, hand warmer pockets are best for around town and general use, like found on the sweatshirt styled pockets of the Patagonia Adze.
 Fleece-lined pockets can add extra comfort and coziness for your hands, but can also add unnecessary weight and warmth.
 All of the pockets in this review have zippered closures; without this, snow and water can enter the pocket and make you wet.
 If you plan on using your jacket with big gloves on, you'll want to look for big zipper pulls that can be easily manipulated.

-The Patagonia KnifeRidge earned the highest scores in this category because nearly every component is designed with the utmost attention to detail and balances function with ergonomics and style.
-With its super easy to use draw cords, this jacket was also easy to adjust.
+The Mountain Hardwear Dragon earned the highest scores in this category because nearly every component is designed with the utmost attention to detail and balances function with ergonomics and style.
+With its super easy to use drawcords, this jacket was also easy to adjust.

 We feel that it's important that you look good in a jacket you spend a lot of money on, especially one that works so well around town.
 Therefore we scored each jacket based on our testers' perception of its aesthetic appeal.
 We recognize that our assessment is subjective and, consequently, we make it a mere five percent of each jacket's total score.

 In our opinion, simple exteriors look better than complex multi-color patterns.
-For around town, our testers prefer basic, handsome jackets like the Mountain Hardwear Fairing and The North Face Apex Bionic over models like the Rab Vapour-Rise or Patagonia KnifeRidge, which have offset colored zippers and duo-chrome fabric designs.
+For around town, our testers prefer basic, handsome jackets like the Arcteryx Gamma MX and The North Face Apex Bionic 2 over models like the Rab Torque or Mountain Hardwear Dragon, which have offset colored zippers and duo color fabric designs.
 It's also important here to consider the fit of your jacket.
-Our scores in this category ranged from 9 to 4 and multiple products received our top score.

 Softshells, especially uninsulated models, are great to pair with other layers, such as a fleece, to increase the warmth.
 Most softshells pair well with our fleece jacket Top Pick Award winner, the Patagonia R1 Hoody.
 As we've mentioned multiple times in our review, we recommend purchasing a hardshell or rain jacket and an insulated jacket before you invest in a softshell.